• Hospital Emergency Codes

 • Emergency, Day Surgery, and other Outpatients are permitted one (1) visitor to accompany them

-• Children under 16 are not permitted to accompany a patient in Diagnostic Imaging or Chemotherapy
+• Children under 16 are not permitted to accompany a patient in Diagnostic Imaging or Chemotherapy.
+Children are also not permitted to visit Critical Care

 • Admitted Maternal Child patients are permitted two (2) support persons that must remain the same during labour and delivery.
 Only one support person may stay overnight